DasikaMadhu/WQU-ADSL-Notes/Python Basics.md

            print(python_quote)              # prints I said, “I love Python!”
            ```
      - **How do you include tabs and newlines in a string?**
-         - Insert tabs and newlines into strings using the special sequences \t and \
+         - Insert tabs and newlines into strings using the special sequences \t and \n
            ```
            message = “Grocery list:\n\tmilk\n\teggs”
            print(message)